arcchandra36/Smart-Inventory-Co-Pilot-Project-/README.md

 - **Random Forest Regressor**: For stockout risk prediction
 - **StandardScaler**: For feature normalization
 - **Custom Algorithms**: For demand forecasting and reorder point calculation

+*Note: ML model files are automatically generated when the app first runs (excluded from Git due to file size limits).*

 ## 🎨 User Interface